ItzCobaltboy/arduino_to_3d_scanner/README.md

 This is a repository for a system of 3D object scanner made using Lidar sensors and stepper motors, the scan is created by ROS2

+# Samples are provided
+Multiple different types of objects, we have a slight error due to scanning at low resolution due to time constraints

 # SORRY
 ## No documentation as of now